gnosischain/documentation/docs/about/networks/chiado.md

 ### How to Participate

 * [Nethermind Sedge](https://docs.sedge.nethermind.io/) can generate the [Docker Compose files for Chiado](https://docs.sedge.nethermind.io/docs/quickstart/chiado)
-* Note that this will allow you to run a Full Node (but not a validator)
+* Note: allows you to run a Full Node (but not a validator)

 ## Summary
 ### Key Infra